BradDWagner/readme-generator/yourNewREADME/README.md

   ## Questions

-  if you have any questions about the repo, open and issue or contact me directly at r.
-You can find more of my work at [b](https://github.com/b).
+  if you have any questions about the repo, open and issue or contact me directly at braddwagner@outlook.com.
+You can find more of my work on my [GitHub](https://github.com/braddwagner).